SirBillyMays/heavens-vault/README.md

 Heavens Vault and the ancient script are property of Inkle Ltd., and this project is not related to, affiliated with or endorsed by Inkle Ltd. This project is a fan made project and does not intend to intrude upon rights by any party.

 The definitions of the words and lexemes (atoms) are sourced from the game files (ExportedProject/Assets/Resources/translation game/data/GameData.json, if you're using AssetRipper.)

+ExportedProject/Assets/TextAsset/core.json contains a number of different text events in the game, most notably the "book of truth".
+This file is in its entirety under the "assets" folder of this project, although with time I intend to cut it down to just contain the core and necessary text elements.